-- (a) when the order of the Commission is published in the Official Gazette in accordance with the provisions of section 38(6) of this Constitution; or - (b) if any circumstances arise that, if he were not a member of the Commission, would cause him to be disqualified to be appointed as such under subsection (3) of this section.
+- (a) when the order of the Commission is published in the Official Gazette in accordance with the provisions of section 62(7) of this Constitution; or - (b) if any circumstances arise that, if he were not a member of the Commission, would cause him to be disqualified to be appointed as such under subsection (3) of this section.

-(5) A member of the Commission may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.
+(5) The President after consultation with the Judicial Service Commission may remove a member of the Commission from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour.